SUNRUSE/SprigganJS/readme.md

 Each letter is rendered by playing the appropriate animation; "hello" loops the animations "h", "e", "l", "l" and "o".

-An example can be found in "examples/SprigganWrite".
+Examples can be found in "examples/SprigganWrite" and "examples/SprigganWrite2".

     var font = {
         lineSpacing: 14,    // 14 pixels between the top of one line and the top of the next.